 Dismissal from Program

 Failure to uphold requirements set by the UC Berkeley Code of Conduct, Global Internships Student Agreement, program policies, and program staff may result in immediate dismissal from the program.
-In the event that a student is dismissed, he/she will be responsible for all program-related expenses as well as travel home.
+If a student is dismissed, he/she will be removed from program courses and will be responsible for all program-related expenses as well as travel home.
 Program accommodations will need to be vacated within 24 hours of dismissal.

 Please note: any violation of the Berkeley Code of Conduct occurring while participating in the Global Internships program may result in dismissal from the program, and will also be reported to the UC Berkeley Center for Student Conduct which may lead to further sanctions as deemed appropriate by the University.